How to Evaluate MCAT Tutoring Programs

 Marketing

 If a student pays $4000 for 20 hours of tutoring, they reasonably expect a $200/hour-quality tutor.
-But this is rarely the case.

 Reality

-The largest tutoring companies charge effective tutoring rates of $150 - $300/hour, but pay tutors $15 - $60/hour while investing little or nothing in training.
+The largest companies charge effective rates of $150 - $300/hour, but pay tutors $15 - $60/hour while investing little or nothing in training.
 Tutors at large companies are often inexperienced, untrained, and disengaged.

 When evaluating tutoring packages, students should assess: